 The Cape Cod Marathon Half race course is a fast and scenic route that hugs the Falmouth coastline of Nantucket Sound.
 Designed to maximize runners’ view of Martha’s Vineyard and the beautiful waters of Nantucket Sound this out and back course is limited to one hill.
 But don’t be alarmed this one hill occurs at miles 3.5 and 9.75 and is over before you know it.

-Registration is $80 through October 24th or when the 1,750 runner limit is met.
+Registration is closed. $80 through October 24th or when the 1,750 runner limit is met.
 No Race-Day registration.

 Why not make a weekend on The Cape out of it and run both the Half Marathon on Saturday and the Marathon on Sunday?